1luciamartin/java-practice-projects/inheritance-toy-project/README.md

 ## Toy Inheritance Project
 This is a small Java project where I practice object-oriented programming by building an inheritance hierarchy for different types of toys.
+(This project was created for learning and practice purposes.)

 ## Description
 The project starts with a base `Toy` class that contains the common fields and